MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/schemas-used-dynamics-365.md

 ---
-title: "Schemas used in Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
+title: "Schemas used in Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
 description: "The topic contains links to all the schemas needed for features described in the SDK documentation. " ms.custom: "" ms.date: 12/22/2017